knyete/Micropython-scheduler/syncom/README.md

 ## Methods

+ * ``start`` Optional args a ``Pin`` instance and an integer (0 or 1) a reset state.
+Starts or restarts the interface.
+The arguments provide for resetting the remote hardware, for example if a failure occurs.
+The passed pin is driven to the passed value for 100ms.
  * ``send`` Argument an arbitrary Python object.
 Sends it to the receiving hardware.
  * ``get`` Return a received Python object if one exists and remove it from the queue, otherwise return ``None``.